A+| A| A-|

 Ministry of Corporate Affairs has permitted Companies to send copies of Annual report, Notices, etc., electronically to the email IDs of shareholders.
 Your Company has arranged to send the soft copies of these documents to the registered email IDs of the shareholders, wherever applicable.
 In case, any shareholder would like to receive physical copies of these documents, the same shall be forwarded upon receipt of written request in this respect.

-The Ministry of Corporate Affairs has taken 'Green Initiative in the Corporate Governance' by allowing paperless compliances by the Companies and has issued circulars stating that service of notice/documents including Annual Report can be sent by e-mail to its members for the financial year 31st March, 2024.
-A newspaper advertisement in this regard is being published.
+The Ministry of Corporate Affairs has taken 'Green Initiative in the Corporate Governance' by allowing paperless compliances by the Companies and has issued circulars stating that service of notice/documents including Annual Report can be sent by e-mail to its members for the financial year 31 st March, 2025.

-Your Company prefers e demand module for transportation of material through Indian Railways which helps for carbon saving.
+Your Company prefers e-demand module for transportation of material through Indian Railways which helps for carbon saving.
 It is the amount of saving of carbon emission in Tonnes of CO2 on account of transportation of goods by railways instead of road.

 CAUTIONARY STATEMENT

 Statements in this report describing the Company's objectives, expectations or predictions, may be forward looking within the meaning of applicable securities laws and regulations.
 Actual results may differ materially from those expressed in the statement.
-Important factors that could influence the Company's operations include: global and domestic demand and supply conditions affecting selling prices, new capacity additions, availability of critical materials and their cost, changes in Government policies and tax laws, economic development of the country, our business, the businesses of our customers,
+Important factors that could influence the Company's operations include: global and domestic demand and supply conditions affecting selling prices, new capacity additions, availability of critical materials and their cost, changes in Government policies and tax laws, economic development of the country, our business, the businesses of our customers, vendors and partners and other factors which are material to the business operations of the Company.

 ACKNOWLEDGEMENT